 Most new drivers in Virginia dread their road test, also known as the road skills test – and it can be extremely nerve-wracking.
 But with the proper preparation, you can make the experience far less stressful.
 One of the best things to do to prepare for your test is to find out what to expect.

-Below you’ll find all you need to know about taking and passing the Virginia road test so that you can pass it with confidence.
+Below you’ll find all you need to know about taking and passing the Virginia road test so that you can take it with confidence.

 If you’re over the age of 18, but have not held a driver’s license before, you must complete the following requirements to be eligible to take the road test in Virginia.